bhenk/msdata-d/docs/api/bhenk/msdata/connector/MysqlConnector/MysqlConnector.rst

    {ancestor directory}/config/msd_config.php

-The configuration file returns configuration options as an array:
+The configuration file should return configuration options as an array:

 ..  code-block::